- What is Oral Melanoma in Dogs?

 - Is oral cancer in dogs painful?

 - How to Treat Oral Tumors in Dogs

 - Is There a Canine Melanoma Vaccine for Oral Cavities of Dogs?

 - Survival Rates in Dogs with Canine Oral Melanoma

 - The Bottom Line

-Oral melanoma is one of the many kinds of cancer that dogs can contract at any given point in their lives.
+Oral melanoma is one of the many kinds of cancer that canine can contract at any given point in their lives.
 Sometimes, it arises by chance.
-Other times, the cutaneous melanoma (cancer that starts in skin cells that produce pigment) stems from overexposure to radiation.
+Other times, cutaneous melanoma (cancer that starts in skin cells that produce pigment) stems from overexposure to radiation.

 It’s important to understand what oral melanoma is, how to identify it, and ways to treat cancer.
 A diagnosis is scary, but learning about cancer is better than staying in the dark and fearing the unknown.
 Without further ado, let’s learn about oral melanoma.